Terms of Business

 IMPORTANT NOTICE: SENDING FUNDS TO OUR ACCOUNT

-Given recent high profile media cases of email interception and fraudulent alterations to bank details and in particular, those relating to solicitors firms, PLEASE NOTE that you cannot rely on any bank details sent to you by email, even if they appear to come from this firm.
+Given recent high profile media cases of email interception and fraudulent alterations to bank details and in particular, those relating to solicitor firms, PLEASE NOTE that you cannot rely on any bank details sent to you by email, even if they appear to come from this firm.
 It is your responsibility to check with us that you are using the correct bank details for any payments to be made to us in order to avoid any fraud.
 Please also note we will not be held responsible for any liability arising out of funds being sent by any party to an incorrect account.